wlonk/arcadia/arcadia.md

     highest card you played (if cards are tied, choose).
 You have, however, overcome the obstacle with compromise or cost.
       - Decide whether to bear the cost yourself, or to externalize it.
-If you bear the cost yourself, your inner reserves are drained: lose as many tokens as cards you just played, minus one.
-If you externalize it, the GM will make a Consequence and attach a playing card from their deck to the consequence.
+If you bear the cost yourself, your inner reserves are drained.
+If you externalize it, the GM will keep track of the consequences.
 It will come back to bite you, or someone you love.
   - From a player, face cards only trigger special effects.
 From the GM, they simply count as 10s.